WEB EXTRA: Fresno State football presser

-Fresno State head football coach Jeff Tedford, defensive coordinator Kevin Coyle and offensive coordinator Pat McCann met with the media Monday at the program’s weekly press conference, two days after the Bulldogs beat Arizona State 29-0 in Tempe, Ariz., which kept the Bulldogs undefeated at 3-0.
+Fresno State head football coach Jeff Tedford, defensive coordinator Kevin Coyle and offensive coordinator Pat McCann met with the media on Monday at the program’s weekly press conference.
+It took place two days after the Bulldogs beat Arizona State, 29-0, in Tempe, Arizona.
+That win kept the Bulldogs undefeated, at 3-0.

-Here are some of the topics the coaches talked about at Monday’s presser.
+Here are some of the topics the coaches talked about at Monday’s press conference.

 Red zone improvement needed